|Vertical drop:||1,082 feet|

 |Longest run:||6,400 feet|

 100% of Blue Mountain’s terrain is lit for night skiing, and three trails are over one mile long.
+Night lighting was recently upgraded to more energy-efficient LED lights.
 Blue Mountain attracts a lot of day and weekend skiers from Philadelphia - which is just 75 miles away - as well as South Jersey.
 Skiers and boarders from the D.C. area also make the trek to Blue Mountain to enjoy the vertical and varied terrain.
 In a typical year, Blue Mountain will host over 300,000 skier visits.

 In an earlier time, Blue Mountain was once known as the Little Gap ski area.

 During the summer of 2021, Blue Mountain Resort was sold to Denver-based BMR Resort LLC for nearly $31.9.
 Previously, Blue Mountain had been owned by Tuthill Corporation.
 According to a story in the Morning Call, Blue Mountain President and CEO Barbara Green, who took over the resort in 2007 from her father, remains as owner of BMR Resort and will continue as CEO.
 The Morning Call reports that BMR Resort LLC may be affiliated with KSL Capital Partners, a Denver private-equity firm that is also affiliated with KSL Resorts.
 KSL Resorts operates Camelback Resort and confirmed in May, 2021 that it would manage Blue Mountain.

 |Vertical Drop:||1,082 feet|